5G-ERA/BED-Workshop/README.md

-Launch the up with virtual screen. download xvfb first by this command: instructions can be found here: https://linuxhint.com/install-xvfb-ubuntu/
+Launch the up with virtual screen. download xvfb first by this command: instructions can be found here: https://linuxhint.com/install-xvfb-ubuntu/ Some more commands can be needed for proper installation apt-get update --fix-missing sudo apt-get install firefox
 ```
 sudo apt install xvfb
 xvfb-run ros2 launch webots_ros2_turtlebot robot_launch.py